Xuxa 2000

-Xuxa 2000 is the twenty-second studio album and the sixteenth in Portuguese by Brazilian singer, actress and TV host Xuxa Meneghel.
+Xuxa 2000 is the twenty-second studio album by Brazilian recording artist Xuxa Meneghel.
 It was released by Som Livre in 1999, being the last Xuxa studio album, before the series Só Para Baixinhos.

 Background and production

 In February 1999, it was announced that Xuxa would record a live album during their April tour of the same year.
 Because of the recordings of the film Requebra, neither the album nor the tour came to fruition.
 In contrast, the Children's Queen, felt the need to make a more childish album.
 With the cancellation of the live project, they decided to start producing another studio album.
 At the request of the present host, hundreds of composers sent their songs to the production of Planeta Xuxa until about 20 songs were selected.

 Just like in Só Faltava Você, Xuxa wanted to make a record more aimed at the children's audience, more specifically, an album for her daughter, as she stated in some interviews of the time.
 The recording of the album began in late June 1999.

 The album was produced by Michael Sullivan and Zé Henrique, had artistic direction of Aramis Barros and artistic coordination Marlene Mattos and Xuxa Meneghel.
 It was recorded in the Som Livre studios.

 At the time, much was said about Nostradamus' prophecy about the world ending in 2000 and the coming of the new millennium.
 Taking a hitch on the subject, were ordered music with these themes and so were recorded: "Profecias (Fim do Mundo)", 2000 and "Aquarius" (discarded).

 In addition to tracks with the biggest subject of the time, Xuxa realized in part his desire to record more infantile songs, which are the majority in this album.
 The songs aimed at the underdogs on this album were nothing more than a test for the project Só Para Baixinhos, that the blonde would release the following year.

 Initially First Anniversary would not be a potpourri, it would only count to the first song and a chorus shouting "Sasha!
 Sasha!
 Sasha!".
 This version even touched on the "Primeiro Aniversário" of Xuxa's daughter.